11567 St. Rt. 774

 Lyme Disease: Lyme Disease causes joint issues, arthritis, and possible lameness in infected pets.

 Rocky Mountain Spotted Fever: This causes fever, lameness, and damage to your dog's blood vessels.

 Other Diseases and Illnesses: Anemia, Rickettsiosis, Anaplasmosis, Bourbon Virus, Ehrlichiosis, Tularemia.

 Ticks don't just threaten your pet's health, but they can threaten yours, too.
 If your pet brings a tick into your home and it drops off after feeding, it can attach to you and cause many of the same diseases as Lyme Disease and Rocky Mountain Spotted Fever.

-The health issues related to fleas and ticks many times aren’t recognized until they’ve progressed to becoming harmful, even life-threatening to pets.
+The health issues related to fleas and ticks many times aren't recognized until they have been progressed to becoming harmful, even life-threatening to pets.